JaydenNikifork/MultithreadedCompressor/README.md

-Currently this compressor only supports run-length encoding (RLE) compression (which in hindsight is a terrible algorithm and just makes my files bigger...).
+Currently this compressor only supports run-length encoding (RLE) compression (which in hindsight is a terrible algorithm and just makes my files bigger... and yes I confirmed that the algorithm works properly).
 The compressor provides the algorithm the binary of the file, and RLE is run over that.
 For instance, rather than AAAB becoming 3A1B, we instead directly encode the binary of AAAB (which I will not write out!).